dongjs/dongjs.github.io/_articles/literary-history/parley-disability.md

 ###############################################################################
 ## "He ain't Peter Parley"

-*This section connects Goodrich's own disability and representational networks with the afterlives of the Parley character and its distributors.*

-**Plan**

-- [DONE] A trip to the South; footnoting the engravers
-- [Written, work it in] importance of Crusoe
-- The "Parley" name and brand
-- Hannah More and Parley Porter as model; More's interest in Cogswell (166)
-- Back to the material and textual sources
-    * brother CA Goodrich: Columbian scenes (two publictions)
-    * Woodbridge and Alice Cogswell and mental "machinery"
-    * "Advances in Education"
-- Strange case of the missing gout: never explicitly mentioned in the main sources; only in Recollections footnote
-    * In fact, gout explicitly typed in Bible Gazetteer as harming one's relationship with God
-- Connection to discourse of 19C sentimentality and sick children
-- Physical disability, invalids and narrative "validity", mental disability, by accident vs. by birth, etc.

 The reason Samuel Goodrich could not possibly be Peter Parley, according to the young boy in Savannah, was that "he hasn't got his foot bound up, and he don't walk with a crutch!"
 So keen was the boy's dismay that he told his grandfather he wouldn't have "any thing to do with" Goodrich.  [@GoodrichRecollectionslifetimeMen1857, 323] This anecdote features in Letter 50 of the *Recollections*, in which Goodrich tours the South.
 The trip culminated in a public reception in New Orleans in March of 1846 at which the author and "friend of education" was toasted by the leading lights of the city's lyceum.
 Domestic travel presented Goodrich, then 52, with first-hand evidence of his character's popularity.
 Both adults and children welcomed him "under the name of the fictitious hero whom I had made to tell my stories."
 As the lyceum president put it: "Mr. Goodrich, or, as we all love to call you, Peter Parley..."
 (324) The lyceum speechifying documented in the letter traffics in the old ideas of character as a way for authors to inculcate good morals and live on after death.
 But Goodrich hints at a more complex authorial situation when he admits that, at times, he "underwent rather sharp cross-questioning":